Alluxio/alluxio/docs/en/Time-To-Live.md

 ## Overview

-Alluxio has TTL attributes associated with each inode.
+Alluxio has TTL attributes associated with each file or directory.
 These attributes are journaled and persist across cluster restarts.
 The active master node is responsible for holding the metadata in memory when Alluxio is serving.
 Internally, the master runs a background thread which periodically checks if files have reached their TTL.

 Note that the background thread runs on a configurable period, by default 1 hour.
 This means a TTL will not be enforced until the next check interval, and the enforcement of a TTL can be up to 1 TTL interval late.
 The interval length is set by the `alluxio.master.ttl.checker.interval` property.

-For example, to set the interval to 10 minutes, add the following to alluxio-site.properties:
+For example, to set the interval to 10 minutes, add the following to `alluxio-site.properties`:

 ```
 alluxio.master.ttl.checker.interval=10m